Course Outline

 Format:

 A comprehensive, two-hour final examination of content taught throughout this course.
-Further details will emerge throughout the semester.
+The exam will be undertaken using a lockdown browser for the purpose of secure assessment.
+Further details will emerge throughout the trimester.
 Date to be advised.

 Criteria: